armno/blog/content/post/vercel/index.md

 it will use the `Preview` environment when I deploy my branch to Vercel.

 I finish the function.
 Then I push the branch to GitHub and create a pull request.
-Vercel creates a build and deploy to the preview envronment.
+Vercel creates a build and deploys to the Preview environment.

 {{< image
   src="images/pr-integration.png"